sickomood/sdx6ue_ue1/SECURITY.md

 **DOCKER_USERNAME**

-This is not highly sensitive on its own, but it is still part of the authentication flow.

-- Minimum requirement: only the account name needed for Docker Hub login
+- only the account name needed for Docker Hub login

 **DOCKER_TOKEN**

-This is the critical secret.

-- Minimum required permissions:
 - push access only to the required Docker Hub repository
-  - no account-wide admin permissions
+- no account-wide admin rights
-  - no delete permissions if they are not needed
+- no delete permissions if not required
-  - ideally scoped as narrowly as Docker Hub allows
+- scope should be as narrow as Docker Hub allows

 ### Blast radius if DOCKER_TOKEN is leaked

 If `DOCKER_TOKEN` is leaked in CI logs or through a malicious action, an attacker could:

-- push malicious images to the Docker repository
+- push malicious images to the Docker Hub repository
-- overwrite trusted tags such as `latest` or branch tags
+- overwrite trusted tags such as `latest` or branch-related tags
-- publish a backdoored image that downstream users would trust
+- publish a backdoored image that downstream users may trust
-- perform a supply chain attack through the container registry
+- abuse the container registry as part of a supply chain attack

-That makes the blast radius potentially serious, because the registry is part of the software distribution path.
+Because the registry is part of the software delivery path, the impact of such a leak is potentially serious.

 ### How to limit the blast radius

 The impact can be reduced by:

 - using a token with the smallest possible scope
-- using a dedicated token only for this repository
+- using a dedicated token only for this repository or project
 - rotating the token regularly
-- never echoing secrets in logs
+- never printing secrets in logs
 - limiting which jobs actually receive registry credentials
-- only using the secret in the final push-related jobs
+- only using the secret in jobs that really need it

 ### Why use `${{ secrets.GITHUB_TOKEN }}` instead of a PAT?

-`GITHUB_TOKEN` is safer than a Personal Access Token (PAT) in most CI cases because:
+`GITHUB_TOKEN` is safer than a Personal Access Token (PAT) in most CI use cases because:

 - it is automatically generated by GitHub for each workflow run
 - it is short-lived
 - it is scoped to the current repository and workflow permissions
-- it supports the least-privilege model more naturally
+- it fits the least-privilege model better

 A PAT is riskier because:

 - it is long-lived
 - it is often over-scoped
 - it may grant access across multiple repositories or broader account resources
-- if leaked, it is usually more damaging than `GITHUB_TOKEN`
+- if leaked, the damage is usually greater than with `GITHUB_TOKEN`

-So the security difference is mainly:

-- `GITHUB_TOKEN` is ephemeral and repo-scoped
-- a PAT is often broader and longer-lived

 ### How to detect secret exfiltration via a malicious PR